 Some suppliers provide perks like smart meter installation or energy efficiency advice.
 Weigh these benefits alongside the cost and service quality when making your decision.

-Step-by-step: How to switch energy supplier
+How to switch the energy supplier

-Gathering the right information is your first step to switch energy providers.
-Locate your recent energy bill; it contains crucial details like your current energy supplier, the tariff you're on, and your energy usage.
 Ensure you have your full address, including the postcode, as energy prices vary by region.
 If you're moving homes, have the new address handy.
 Your bank details are also required for setting up payments with the new supplier.

 Choosing the right time to switch

-Timing your switch can lead to better energy deals.
-Generally, it's wise to consider switching when your current contract is nearing its end, as exit fees for early leaving can be costly.
 Be aware of the end date of your current tariff and start looking for new options a few months before.
-This approach also helps in avoiding being rolled over onto your supplier's standard variable tariff, which is often more expensive.
+This approach also helps to avoid being rolled over onto your supplier's standard variable tariff, which is often more expensive.

 Completing the switch online

-Online switching offers convenience and speed.
-Most energy suppliers have user-friendly websites where you can compare tariffs and complete the switch.
-Enter your personal and energy usage details to see available options.
 Once you've chosen a new tariff, the website will guide you through the application process.
 It's straightforward and only takes a few minutes.
 Remember to set up an online account with your new supplier for easy management of your energy services.

 How to switch if you have a smart meter